sudheer1098/Handwritten-Digits-Classification/README.md

 # Handwritten_Digits_Classification
-Identifying a handwritten digit using its pixel intensities as features using classification algorithms and also implemented GridSearchCV
+Identifying a handwritten digits using classification algorithms and also implemented GridSearchCV